farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 ### Assist

-When you `assist` a PC, you consume `-1 momentum`, to give `+1d6` to the dice pool of your team mate.
+When you `assist` a PC, you consume `-1 momentum`, to give `+1d6` to their.
 When doing this, you also expose yourself to possible danger.

-You can also even the odds by using **either** of the following methods.

 ### Protect

-You step in to confront a consequence that one of your teammates would otherwise face.
-Describe how you intervene, and suffer the consequence instead of them.
+When you protect a PC, you step in to confront a consequence they would otherwise face.
+Describe how you intervene, and suffer the consequence for them.

 You can make a `determination roll` to try to reduce or cancel the consequence.

 ### Set up